 To prepare a strong proposal, it is important to work with a faculty mentor or mentors in the Anthropology Department.
 This is particularly true for undergraduates, since their faculty advisor has to nominate their proposal for consideration.
 All our regular faculty members are available for consultation about the process.
-Click here for a copy of the PowerPoint slide presentation from a recent workshop.
+Click here for a copy of an informative PowerPoint slide presentation.

 Get More Information

 Successful proposals.
 Review sample Cotlow proposals that were funded in recent years.

 Slide show.
 View the PowerPoint presentation explaining the competition.

 Faculty advisors.
 For more details, contact a member of the full-time faculty.
 Good "gateway faculty" include Attiya Ahmad, a sociocultural anthropologist; Alison Brooks, a biiological anthropologist and archaeologist; Alex Dent, a linguist and cultural anthropologist; and Shannon McFarlin, a biological anthropologist.